"Repair of surface scratches in plastic laminate counter top"

 MATERIALS YOU WILL NEED:

-- 320 grit wet or dry sandpaper [linked by editor to product info at Rockler]
+- 320 grit wet or dry sandpaper [affil. link to info/product at Rockler]

 THE PROCESS TO REMOVE THE SCRATCHES: